-The Centre for Image Processing and Analysis (CIPA) is comprised of researchers in DCU (primarily the Vision Systems Group (VSG), a key university recognised research group) along with a wide range of Industrial and Biomedical partners.
+The CIPA (Computer Vision, Image Processing and Analysis) cluster is comprised of researchers in DCU (primarily the Vision Systems Group (VSG), a key university recognised research group) along with a wide range of Industrial and Biomedical partners.
 CIPA acts as the focus for Image Processing & Quantitative Image Analysis research in DCU.
-CIPA is one of 3 research centres within the RINCE (a PRTLI 1 funded national research institute focussed on innovation in engineering).

-At the core of CIPA is the Vision Systems Group (VSG).
-The VSG was formed in 1990 by Prof. Paul Whelan, as a forum to co-ordinate and support the promotion of computer and machine vision research in DCU.
+The Vision Systems Group (VSG) was formed in 1990 by Prof. Paul Whelan, as a forum to co-ordinate and support the promotion of computer and machine vision research in DCU.
 In 1999 Prof. Whelan formed the Medical Imaging and Visualization Laboratory as a focus for medical imaging research within DCU.
 The Vision Systems Group currently consists of a core team working on computer vision (specifically image segmentation), medical imaging (specifically computer aided detection / diagnosis) and their associated visualization projects.
 In addition to the VSG team we have 5 adjunct faculty members based in the Mater hospital and RCSI.
-CIPA/VSG was also a founding member of Irish Pattern Recognition and Classification Society (IPRCS).
+VSG was also a founding member of Irish Pattern Recognition and Classification Society (IPRCS).

-CIPA also runs a wide ranging Education & Outreach programmes covering undergraduate & graduate education along with undergraduate internships and outreach into second level education.
+We also runs a wide ranging Education & Outreach programmes covering undergraduate & graduate education along with undergraduate internships and outreach into second level education.
+Download our summary.